CataIana/twitchtools/README.md

 Also has a bad implementation of syncing bttv/ffz emotes to discord

 # Setup
-## This assumes you have a https supported webserver to recieve eventsub callbacks.
-I recommend proxying with nginx if you do not currently do so.
+## This was built with it being ran behind a reverse proxy (nginx) in mind, I run it behind nginx myself and it is highly recommended to do the same

 * Clone the repo `git clone https://github.com/CataIana/twitchtools.git`
 * Rename `config/exampleauth.json` to `config/auth.json` and fill in the required fields.
 You will need a twitch application, and a discord bot token